Peterpiotr/siguren-documentation/docs/source/operation/recovery/manual-service-brake-motosuiveur-backup.rst

 	Assembly of manual handle

-5. Mount the manual handle on the MotoSuiveur Unit :mechpart:`worm shaft`.
+5. Mount the manual handle on the MotoSuiveur® Unit :mechpart:`worm shaft`.

 .. _Mount the manual handle on the MS:
 .. figure:: ../../_img/Backup/manual-handle-mounted-removebg-preview.png